-The Department of Philosophy and Religious Studies offers a Bachelor of Arts in Religious Studies as well as a minor in religious studies.
+The Department of Philosophy and Religious Studies offers a minor in Religious Studies.
 Our religious studies faculty understands that the central dynamic common to all religious traditions is a transcendent concern for justice, compassion and community.
 Accordingly, the Department strives to develop in students of whatever conviction an understanding of the essential nature and function of the religious dimensions of life.

 The Department thinks that intelligent religion also respects the wonderful gifts of the human body, mind, heart and spirit and seeks the enhancement of the whole person.

-- an awareness of the potentially pathological perversion of religion gone awry; and
+- an awareness of the potentially pathological perversion of religion gone awry

 - a challenge to reflect and decide on life's ethical issues in a personally and socially responsible way.

 All religious studies classes reflect distinctive teaching styles, corresponding to the specialized interests of its faculty and the academic and spiritual needs of students, as well as their diverse learning styles.
 In such an ecumenical community of learners and teachers, the Department seeks to move beyond dogmatism and expand otherwise limited notions of faith and practice by asking hard questions of contested ideas emerging from various religious traditions, including especially the student's own religious heritage.

 Religious Studies minors go on to graduate school and seminary and also to teaching in Catholic education, working for non-profits, human rights organizations, political organizations and many other fields.

 NDNU admits students for fall and spring semesters.
 Please visit Admissions for complete admission requirements.

 The Department of Philosophy and Religious Studies is offering a a summer workshop series for secondary school religious educators, June 15-16, 2015.
 Learn more >

 Marianne Delaporte, Ph.D.